Where is Forest School?

 The Forest School site is located within the nearly 20 acres of Lake District landscape that make up Windermere School’s Elleray Estate.

-There are small trees and bushes to climb, magical places to hide, spaces for den building, secret passageways through shrubbery and a log circle for telling stories, singing songs and eating toasted marshmallows!
-There is also a beautiful design natural wood shelter which allows us to use the facilities throughout the year.
+There are small trees and bushes to climb, magical places to hide, spaces for den building, secret passageways through shrubbery and a log circle for telling stories, singing songs and eating toasted marshmallow, all of which is accessible throughout the year.

 We embrace the Forest School philosophy, which is to encourage and inspire individuals of any age through positive outdoor experiences.